 I stand by what I said in my January TBR — I would definitely recommend this book to fans of Jenny Han’s To All the Boys I’ve Loved Before and Sandhya Menon’s From Twinkle, With Love.
 And anyone who enjoys modern-day Shakespeare adaptations would likely enjoy seeing how Smith wrote her own take on A Midsummer Night’s Dream.

-**Thank you to NetGalley and Quirk Books for providing me with a free eARC in exchange for an honest review.
+Note: Thank you to Macmillan and NetGalley for providing me with an eARC in exchange for an honest review.